andre-st/dotfiles/README.md

 - **Encrypted:** dm-crypt/LUKS makes offsite backups less risky.
   Currently, I don't have offsite backups in case of fire etc, though (neither cloud storage backups).
-  An encrypted main system with unencrypted backups would also be pointless.
+  An encrypted main system with unencrypted backups would be pointless, too.
+  Keyfile in _/etc/keys/_.
 - **Visible:** The backup process is shown to me with a small permanent notification (_dunst_) at the top right edge of the desktop GUI.
   It also tells me when I can detach the drive again